logo

 One of the most useful frameworks I use with leaders is called FISBE – Focus, Inner State, Behavior.
 It’s a core concept from the 3 Vital Questions® framework, and once you see it, you can’t unsee it.

-Here’s how it works: wherever you put your Focus determines your Inner State — how you feel, what you believe is possible.
+Here’s how it works: wherever you put your Focus determines your Inner State – how you feel, what you believe is possible.
 Your inner state then drives your Behavior.
-Your behavior produces results, which often reinforce your original focus.
+Those behaviors produce results.
+And those results often reinforce your original focus.
 Round and round.

 Run that loop on the scenario above: a leader focuses on a disengaged, passive team → as a result, their inner state becomes frustration, distrust, maybe even contempt → consequently, their behavior becomes controlling or dismissive → the team disengages further → and the leader’s focus on the problem deepens.